 Select your indicator

 A comparison can be viewed in eco-costs or carbon footprint.
 Eco-costs give a full picture of the environmental impact, including four impact categories (impact on human health, resources scarcity, climate change and nature).
-Carbon footprint is a more narrow view, that focussess on the impact of greenhouse gasses.
+Carbon footprint is a more narrow view, that focusses on the impact of greenhouse gasses.

 Select unit of Measure